-As you can tell by the blog post title above, I’m confessing a few things and explaining my six-month absence from the blog earlier this year, in today’s post…
+As you can tell by the blog post title above, Dinosaur Blogger Confessions, I’m elaborating on a few things and explaining my six-month absence from the blog earlier this year, in today’s post…

 But first, I want to Welcome All the New Subscribers and also thank those of you that have been with me for years.
 I’m so appreciative and grateful to you for sticking with me during this long journey.